DoctorMcKay/node-stdlib/README.md

 - `executor` - The executor function for the promise with signature `(accept, reject)`

 Creates and returns a promise that can also be used to fire a callback, for supporting both promises and callbacks.

+### sleepAsync(sleepMilliseconds)
+- `sleepMilliseconds` - The time, in milliseconds, after which the Promise should be resolved

+Returns a Promise that is resolved after the specified delay.

 # Time